wijjo/cookiescope/README.md

 Run `cookiescope -h` or (`--help`) for more information.

-Big caveat: Chrome encrypted cookie values are not queryable or displayable as clear text.
-As mentioned in [TODO.md](./TODO.md), this pulls in dependencies and complexity that is beyond the current scope.
-Unfortunately this means that support for the most popular browser is incomplete.

 See TODO.md for hints about missing features and future enhancements.

 ## Notes